 The Board has adopted a Board Diversity Policy on 27 August 2013 (the "Policy") which sets out the approach to achieve diversity on the Board.
-The Company recognises that increasing diversity at the Board level will support the attainment of the Company's strategic objectives and sustainable development.
-The Company seeks to achieve Board diversity through the consideration of a number of factors, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service.
-The Company will also take into consideration its own business model and specific needs from time to time in determining the optimum composition of the Board.
+The Company recognises and embraces the benefits of having a diverse Board to enhance the quality of its performance.
+With a view to achieving a sustainable and balanced development, the Company sees increasing diversity at the Board level as an essential element in supporting the attainment of its strategic objectives and its sustainable development.
+In designing the Board's composition, Board diversity has been considered from a number of aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service.
+All Board appointments will be based on meritocracy, and candidates will be considered against objective criteria, having due regard for the benefits of diversity on the Board.